Preparing for Christmas: Tips for keeping the holiday season holy

 Worship with your church.
 Your congregation will probably hold some special services throughout the Christmas season.
 In addition to Sunday worship during Advent and Candlelight Christmas Eve services, plan to attend the children’s Christmas pageant, the choir concert, and the Longest Night/Blue Christmas services.
 If you do not have a regular congregation with whom you worship, find one near you using Find-A-Church.

-Join the UMC.org Advent Quiz.
-Every weekday in Advent we will post a trivia question about Advent or Christmas at umc.org/adventquiz.
-Whether you answer correctly or not, you will find fascinating things to read or watch every day to help you in your celebration of the season.
+Take the UMC.org Advent Quiz.
+Whether you answer correctly or not, you will find fascinating things to read or watch to help you in your celebration of the season.

 Decorating and baking